Shakibul-CyberSec/Bug-Bounty-Automated-Recon/README.md

    ```bash
    ./Bug-Bounty-Automated-Recon.sh example.com
    ```
-This will automatically start the recon process for the target domain, performing various steps such as WHOIS lookup, subdomain enumeration, port scanning, vulnerability scanning, and more.
+ This script automates the reconnaissance process for a target domain by first ensuring that all necessary tools are installed.
+If any required tools are missing, it automatically installs them before proceeding.
+Once the dependencies are met, the script initiates a comprehensive recon workflow, including WHOIS lookup, subdomain enumeration, port scanning, and vulnerability scanning.
+By streamlining these processes, it ensures an efficient and structured approach to gathering intelligence on the target domain.

 # Recon Process Workflow:
 1. Initial Footprinting & Passive Data Collection
    - WHOIS Lookup
-   - Certificate Transparency Logs
 2. Subdomain & Asset Enumeration
    - Amass (Passive Mode)
    - Subfinder
    - Assetfinder
-   - DNS Permutations with Altdns
-   - DNS Generation with DNSGen
 3. Service Discovery
    - Full Port Scan with Nmap
    - Fast Scan with MassScan